 Pat first visited Tanzania with her husband Nigel in 2009 and again in 2011.
 In 2012 they returned for 2 years to oversee the Boarding facilities at The School of St Jude.

-She met Ian and Mary during this time and became a dedicated supporter of the school, returning each year to help with the selection of new pupils.
+She met Ian and Mary during this time and became a dedicated sponsor and supporter of the school, returning each year to help with the selection of new pupils.

-Pat has also been very instrumental in finding sponsors and donors from the UK and is our charity Secretary.
+Pat has been very instrumental in finding sponsors and donors from the UK and returns as often as she can, following closely the progress of the school.
+Pat is our charity Secretary.